owulveryck/blog/content/post/getting-started-with-dynamodb.md

 - dynamodb
 - aws
 - golang
-title: A feet in NoSQL and a toe in big data
+title: A foot in NoSQL and a toe in big data
 ---

 The more I work with AWS, the more I understand their models.
 This goes far beyond the technical principles of micro service.